Dragospy/VehicleApp/README.md

   - Vehicle cards that display basic vehicle details when in the explore menu
   - Vehicle cards that display vehicle information alongside scrolable pictures and options to either use this car in a race or listen to its engine
   - Race menu design complete
+  - Pulls available vehicles from a database instead of pulling them from local
+  - Allow the Select a vehicle button to open the explore page and return back with the vehicle that has been selected from the list
+  - Allow the |Race| button on the Vehicle card page to take you to the race page and add the vehicle as an option

 Still in the works features:
-  - Given |Engine Sound| button functionality
+  - Given |Engine Sound| button functionality (Cannot due to Firebase requiring the paid tier to use storage)
-  - Allow the |Race| button on the Vehicle card page to take you to the race page and add the vehicle as an option
-  - Allow the Select a vehicle button to open the explore page and return back with the vehicle that has been selected from the list
+  - Work out the different results of the race between the two selected cars and return it back to the user
-  - Pull available vehicles from a database instead of pulling them from local

 Future feature ideas:
   - Instead of pictures for every vehicle, load a 3D model that can be spun around